marcelovani/drupal_demo/scripts/README.md

 Run `./scripts/bootstrap.sh`

 ## Autobuild
-Will build the make files, install and serve a Drupal site
+Will Checkout, build the make files, install and serve a Drupal site

 Run `./scripts/autobuild.sh`

 ## Build
-Will build the make files, install Drupal
+Will build the make files, install and serve a Drupal site

 Run `./scripts/build.sh`